Thinking like Apple’s recycling robots: Toward the activation of responsibility in a postenvironmentalist world

 Daisy is now on the stage superseding Liam.
 Not only can Daisy handle nine different iPhone models (Liam only managed to deal with the iPhone 6 model).
 She is also ‘made from some of Liam’s parts’ (Apple, 2018), with the plan for her sisters to appear in Europe soon (Tibken, 2018).
 Like Liam, we are reminded that Daisy is there to protect as she dismantles/recycles iPhones in a ‘safe’ and ‘clean’ way (Rujanavech et al., 2016), but at the same time she and her sisters are set to displace and abandon Liam and his brothers, who are deemed to be inefficient and awaiting deactivation.
-Apple also appear to reflect on this shift by way of subtle hints – that may have been identified by informed fans and presumed early adopters.
+Apple also appears to reflect on this shift by way of subtle hints – informed fans and presumed early adopters may have identified that.
 The introduction of the robots has been intensively discussed in digital media.
-Regarding Daisy, YouTube commentators makes the association with the film ‘2001: A Space Odyssey’, since Daisy is the song sung by HAL, the computer, as he is being scrapped (JBey4you, 2018).
+Regarding Daisy, YouTube commentators make the association with the film ‘2001: A Space Odyssey’, since Daisy is the song sung by HAL, the computer, as he is being scrapped (JBey4you, 2018).
 There is some irony to be had here.
 Other commenters mention how they are puzzled seeing phones being discarded that are newer than theirs.
 Consumers show their critical capacities.

 Daisy is skilled, dexterous and protects us from harm, it seems.
 In the video, the robot is gleaming white, a bit of silver, contains a few black spots yet shines like a star.
-Apple’s robots, we would like to argue, offer the polemic picture of those working in e-waste, disentangling themselves from global e-waste value chains.
+Apple’s robots offer the polemic picture of those working in the e-waste industries, disentangling themselves from global e-waste value chains.
 The absent other of this situation is the so-called informal sector.
-Here, one needs to look at the iconic pictures, popularised for example by the Basel Action Network and Silicon Valley Toxic Coalition (Puckett et al., 2002), of workers in Agbogbloshie, Accra, in Ghana (Fernandez-Font Perez, 2013) or Delhi, India, where men, women and children are toiling away in insalubrious environments (Laser, 2016).
-Such images depict grimy, dirty, open air toxic conditions that show primitive separation practices used to extract (economic) value.
+Here, one needs to look at the iconic pictures, popularised for example by the Basel Action Network and Silicon Valley Toxic Coalition (Puckett et al., 2002), of workers in Agbogbloshie, Accra, in Ghana (Fernandez-Font Perez, 2013) or Delhi, India, where humans are toiling away in insalubrious environments (Laser, 2016).
+Such images depict grimy, dirty, open-air toxic conditions that show primitive separation practices used to extract (economic) value.
 This is a one-sided framing, characterized by a specific American-European view and partly mediated by racist stereotypes, thus shaping the discussion in a particular way (Osibanjo and Nnorom, 2008; Sahpores et al., 2009).
 Indeed, and in contrast to that, in the so-called formal sectors, the images typically represent an assembly line of men, wearing health and safety clothing separating and preparing devices ready for feeding large recycling machines.
 Apple appears to pay homage to the high-tech recycling machines that these formal industries celebrate.

 Figure 4: Complex scrap yard order at an informal site (copyright Alison Stowell).